 - a) Photosynthesis takes place in the chloroplasts.
 Cellular respiration takes place in the cytoplasm and mitochondria.

 b) The waste product of photosynthesis is oxygen.
-The waste product of photosynthesis is carbon dioxide.
+The waste product of cellular respiration is carbon dioxide.

 c) Carbon dioxide and water are required for photosynthesis.
 Glucose and oxygen are required for cellular respiration.